-A lot of persons have been reaching out to me to give them tips on how to push back brake piston without tool.
-So in this article, I will be giving you a guide on how to do this easily.
+A lot of car owners and drivers have been reaching out to me for tips on how to push back brake pistons without a tool.
+In this article, I will give you a guide on how to do this easily.

 Brake pistons are usually found in brake calipers.
-They are a vital part of the brake system of your vehicle.
-The brake pistons installed in your vehicle help the brake pads make contact with the brake discs, which slows the movement of your car.
+They are a vital part of your vehicle’s brake system.
+The brake pistons installed in your vehicle help the brake pads make contact with the brake discs, slowing your car’s movement.
 These pistons can be made from either steel, rubber, or aluminum.
 Both fixed and floating brake calipers have pistons.
-Most new vehicles have about six pistons in a caliper.
+Most new vehicles have about 6 pistons per caliper.

-When pressure is applied to the brake pedals in your vehicle, the master cylinder forces down brake fluid through the brake pipes to the brake caliper.
-In the caliper, the brake piston then pushes the whole caliper back; this causes the brake pads and the disc to make contact.
-A lot of modern cars operate on disc brakes, which are a lot better and more effective than drum brakes.
+When you press the brake pedal in your vehicle, the master cylinder forces brake fluid through the brake pipes to the brake calipers.
+In the caliper, the brake piston pushes the whole caliper back, which causes the brake pads and the disc to make contact.
+Many modern cars use disc brakes, which are much better and more effective than drum brakes.

-Each time the brake pads come in contact with the rotating disc, it reduces the effectiveness of the pads; it then begins to wear off.
-The brake piston will have to compensate for this by coming out from the caliper.
-Due to this, the brake pads will eventually need to be replaced with a new one.
+Each time the brake pads come into contact with the rotating disc, their effectiveness decreases, and they begin to wear.
+The brake piston will have to compensate for this by extending from the caliper.
+As a result, the brake pads will eventually need to be replaced.
 But at this point, replacing the brake pads might prove difficult because of the fully extended caliper piston.
-Therefore, the piston will have to be pushed back into the caliper.
+Therefore, the piston must be pushed back into the caliper.

-Read Also: How to Bleed brakes Without Bleeder Valve and Air out Without Bleeding
+Read Also: How to Bleed brakes Without a Bleeder Valve and Air out Without Bleeding

 How to push back the brake piston without a tool?